mawoodwa/CSCE3513_TeamProject/README.md

 * Tkinter should be installed with python3 by default
 * If not installed on linux, use command: sudo apt-get install python-tk
 * Download github devtest repository, either using Git or download ZIP file.
 Unpack somewhere on your computer and go into the directory in commandline: cd (full directory path)
-* Set up a virtual environment for python: python -m venv (name of directory here)
+* (Optional) Set up a virtual environment for python: python -m venv (name of directory here)
   * (Linux): If virtual environment addon for python is not installed by default and gives an error, try either "sudo apt install python3.8-venv" or "apt install python3.8-venv", without quotations
-* Activate the virtual environment in CLI:
+* (Optional) Activate the virtual environment in CLI:
   * (Windows): (name of directory)\scripts\activate
   * (Linux): source (name of directory)/bin/activate
 * Install dependencies using pip: pip install -r requirements.txt.
 If the command fails, try the below instead.